 Top Cigarette Brands By Market Share

 International cigarette market share (excluding China and the U.S.) is defined as total international cigarette sales volume as a percentage of total industry cigarette sales volume, excluding China and the U.S., including cigarillos in Japan, according to PMI’s earnings releases.

 As shown in the chart above, Philip Morris International owned 6 out of the world’s top 15 international cigarette brands by market share in 2018 and 2019.

 However, Bond Street dropped off the chart in 2020 at less than 1% of the international cigarette market share.

-Despite the setback in 2020, PMI still owned 5 out of the world’s top 15 international cigarette brands by market share in 2020.
+Despite the setback in 2020, PMI still owned 5 out of the world’s top 15 international cigarette brands by market share.

-While Marlboro’s market share has slightly declined in 2020, it still managed to maintain a consistent market share above 9% and the number reported in 2022 has even ticked higher to 9.8%, illustrating the strong brand power of the Marlboro cigarette.
+While Marlboro’s market share has slightly declined over the years, it still managed to maintain a consistent market share above 9% and the number reported in 2022 has even ticked higher to 9.8%, illustrating the strong brand power of the Marlboro cigarette.

 Similarly, Philip Morris’ L&M came in at a 3.4% global cigarette market share as of 2021, a decline of 0.3 percentage points from 2020.

-Since 2018, PMI’s L&M cigarette brand has slowly expanded its global market share, reaching a new high at 3.7% as of 2020.
+Since 2018, PMI’s L&M cigarette brand has slowly expanded its global market share, reaching a new high of 3.7% in 2020.

-Philip Morris and Parliament were the 4th and 5th top brands for PMI, at 1.9% and 1.4% of global market share respectively.
+Philip Morris and Parliament were the 4th and 5th top brands for PMI, at 1.7% of global market share respectively.

 As a result, the cigarette brand has dropped off the chart in 2020 as one of the world’s top 15 cigarette brands, possibly due to a global market share of less than 1% in 2020.

-In short, Philip Morris International still owned 5 out of 15 world’s top cigarette brands as of 2020 despite having Bond Street dropped off the chart in the same year.
+In short, Philip Morris International still owned 5 out of 15 world’s top cigarette brands as of 2021 despite having Bond Street dropped off the chart in 2020.